University of Chicago Laboratory Schools

-The University of Chicago Laboratory Schools (also known as Lab or Lab Schools and abbreviated as UCLS though the high school is nicknamed U-High) is a private, co-educational day Pre-K and K-12 school in Chicago, Illinois.
-It is affiliated with the University of Chicago.
-Almost half of the students have a parent who is on the faculty or staff of the university.
+The University of Chicago Laboratory Schools (also known as Lab, Lab Schools, or U-High, abbreviated UCLS) is a private, co-educational, day pre-school and K-12 school affiliated with the University of Chicago in Chicago, Illinois.
+More than half of its families are affiliated with the university.

 History

 The Laboratory Schools were founded by American educator John Dewey in 1896 in the Hyde Park neighborhood of Chicago.
 Calvin Brainerd Cady was director of the music department under Dewey.
 The school began as a progressive educational institution that goes from nursery school through 12th grade.

 The school was an attempt to create a unified school system from the kindergarten to university.
 Managed by the university's Department of Philosophy, Psychology, and Education, it served as a laboratory to test hypotheses and build on the knowledge about education because John Dewey, who became head of the department in 1894, wanted to test certain ideas of his.

-Dewey acknowledges in his book How We Think (1910) the contribution made by his wife Alice Dewey to the development of the school in its early years, through whose involvement his ideas "attained such concreteness as comes from embodiment and testing in practice".
+In his book How We Think (1910), Dewey acknowledged the significant contributions made by his wife Alice Dewey to the school's early development.

 Campus

 The Laboratory Schools consists of two interrelated campuses.
-The Historic Campus, located at 1362 East 59th Street, fills two full city blocks.
+The Historic Campus, located at 1362 East 59th Street, fills two full city blocks and is known for its Modern Gothic style architecture.
 It houses grades 3–12 (about 1,200 students) in five connected buildings: Blaine Hall (built in 1903), Belfield Towers (1904), Judd Hall (1931), the high school (built in 1960), the middle school (1993), and Gordon Parks Arts Hall (2015) which has 100 classrooms.
 Two connected gymnasiums also sit on this campus, Sunny Gym (built in 1929) and Kovler Gymnasium (built in 2000) and students have access to both Scammon Garden and Jackman Field.
-Kovler Gymnasium contains two basketball courts, named "Upper" and "Lower" Kovler gyms.

-The Laboratory schools are renowned around Hyde Park and Chicago for their exemplification of Modern Gothic style architecture.
+The Judd Hall underwent a massive exterior renovation in April 2021 to preserve the century-old façade.

 In September 2013, Lab opened Earl Shapiro Hall on its new Early Childhood Campus located at 5800 S. Stony Island Avenue.
 This new building, designed by Valerio Dewalt Train and FGM Architects, is home to approximately 625 children in nursery through second grade.
 The building is named for Earl Shapiro, who graduated from Lab in 1956.

-In 2018, artificial turf was installed on Jackman Field, and a jogging track and improved lighting were added.
-In 2019, Lab renovated a number of its athletic facilities including its natatorium and locker rooms.

 Student body and academics

-The school has over 2,160 students in total from Pre-Kindergarten – Grade 12.
+The school has approximately 2,203 students in total from Pre-Kindergarten – Grade 12.